yhchen2/TemPEST/Appendix.md

 We also visualize the effects of different input templates as shown in Table below.
 We mark the output words that repeat the words in template bold.
 We observe that with the bi-directional selective mechanism, the generated subjects alter based on the template it is conditioned on.
 The output not only copies the words from templates but also learns the relative locations.
 Besides, even if the template occurs some undesired location names, the generated subjects are still able to replace them with the ones that appear in the given article.

  ![](https://i.imgur.com/87g9O5k.jpg)

+===
+The source code will be released in the near future.